willsmart/basecamp3-downloader/README.md

     - For resources that are not JSON, the value given in this JSON file is the path of the file in the `results/docs` directory where the resource file is stored.
 - `results/tmp_results.json`: stores the partial `results.json` file every so often just in case the tool crashes before finishing (this seems to be very rare, never happened to me, but the temp file is a nice backstop.
 Default interval is 10 seconds)

+### Runtime

+As it's running the app gives feedback about progress.
+The most useful part of this for figuring out how long the process will take is the progress reporting lines like:

+    [3] <71> {0}

+In this instance the app has done 3 iterations, has 71 queued URLs still to download, and has 0 outstanding requests currently in flight.
+Essentially the number to watch here is the `<71>`, which starts at 1 (i.e. the projects resource), will grow fairly quickly as resource URLs are discovered, and will eventually shrink back down to 0 as all resources get downloaded.
+The app will quit when there are no more URLs queued up and no outstanding requests in flight, or when the maximum number of iterations is reached (see `--help`)

 ### Ordering

 Finder order: First-found-first-downloaded, last-found-last-downloaded.